Circles.Life

-Circles.Life is a multinational mobile virtual network operator (MVNO) based in Singapore.
+Circles.Life is a Singaporean digital telecommunications company.
 The company was founded in 2016, initially operating exclusively in Singapore, leasing its network from M1.

-In July 2015, Liberty Wireless signed an agreement with M1 Limited that allowed it to tap on M1's mobile network, thus becoming the first MVNO, operating as Circles Asia, in Singapore to offer a full service mobile network experience.
+In July 2015, Liberty Wireless signed an agreement with M1 Limited that allowed it to tap into M1's mobile network, becoming the first MVNO in Singapore to offer a full-service mobile network experience.
 It has since expanded to Taiwan and Australia, where it leases the Chunghwa Telecom and Optus networks, respectively.

-It has no phone customer service, with the only support channels available to its customers being live chat and email.

-In February 2019, the company announced that it had closed an undisclosed round of funding with Sequoia India and its plans to expand in five new markets, including Taiwan and Australia over the next 18 months.
+In February 2019, the company announced that it had closed an undisclosed round of funding with Sequoia South East Asia and had plans to expand in five new markets, including Taiwan and Australia over the next 18 months.
 The company has expanded its offerings by launching digital lifestyle features such as its AI-driven events and movie-based platform, 'Discover'.
-In June 2019, the company closed another round of funding for an undisclosed amount led by Singapore’s Government-linked EDBI and Founders Fund.
-This marks the first time the Silicon Valley-based Founders Fund has invested in a telco.
+In June 2019, the company closed another round of funding for an undisclosed amount, led by Singapore's Government-linked EDBI and Founders Fund.
+This marks the first time the Silicon Valley–based Founders Fund has invested in a telco.

-The company launched into its first overseas market, Taiwan in June 2019, followed by Australia in September 2019.
+The company launched into its first overseas market, Taiwan, in June 2019, followed by Australia in September 2019.